 The District Commissioner works to run the Commissioner program on the district level.
-He liaisons between the district and the council, as well as support the unit commissioners in helping the units.
-He also insures that the knowledge that the units need is passed from the council to the unit.
+He or she liaisons between the district and the council, as well as support the unit commissioners in helping the units.
+He or she also insures that the knowledge that the units need is passed from the council to the unit.

 District Chairman is the top volunteer in the district.
-He works with the District Commissioner and the District Executive to help the district achieve its goals as well as run a quality program.
+They work with the District Commissioner and the District Executive to help the district achieve its goals as well as run a quality program.

 District Roundtable Staff

 As part of the roundtable staff, one of the goals is to produce a fun, interactive, and educational Roundtable each month for the support of the unit.
 Here, the leaders of all of the units in the district meet to receive new knowledge of new programs, get guidance on council fundraisers, such as Trail’s End Popcorn, and gain new enthusiasm for the Scouting program.

 District Training Team

 The District Training Team is designed to run training throughout the district, including University of Scouting, Basic Leader Training, Fast Start, and other training events as may come up throughout the year.
 They are also available to help the units run their training opportunities.
 This is a committed job, but also a very rewarding one.

 One of the more important parts of the volunteer district positions, the District Advancement Team’s primary responsibility is the overseeing of the District Eagle Scout Boards, to insure that only those who are most deserving are awarded this high honor.